Heterotic Line Bundle Models on Generalized Complete Intersection Calabi Yau Manifolds: Scan Results

 \subsection{All Standard-Like Models}

-We scanned systematically for all line bundle models on the two previously studied manifolds.
+We scan systematically for all line bundle models on the two manifolds $X_1$ and $X_2$.
 The sketched algorithm \ref{alg:algo} employed is the same as outlined in section 5 of \cite{Anderson:2013xka} and can be found online \cite{gCICYtoolkit}.
-We repeat the algorithm with increasing values for $q_{max}$ until we can no longer find new models for two further increments.
+We repeat the algorithm with increasing values for $q_{max}$ until we can no longer find new models for two further increments. {We end the algorithm by removing duplicate line bundles, related by a permutation of charges on projective spaces that have the same constraints\footnote{ E.g. for $X_1$ this removes line bundle models related by permutations of the first four charges, for $X_2$ the first three.}. } {The results of this scan are shown in Figure \ref{fig:plot}}.
 In the end we find 99 models on the first and 33 models on the second gCICY, leading to a total of 132 standard-like models.
 The explicit line bundle sums are found in Table \ref{tab:models1} and Table \ref{tab:models2}.
+We will now put this result into perspective, and comment on uniqueness of the found models, by comparing our result to previous heterotic SLM constructions.

+On both gCICYs we find that the maximal charge $q_{max} = 4$ that occurs is in line with the two CICY geometries.
+It would be illuminating to derive this bound on the maximal charge as was done for the tetraquadric in \cite{Buchbinder:2013dna}.
+We also see that the highest increase in models found occurs at $q_{max} = 2$, which is consistent with the results of \cite{Anderson:2013xka}.
+There is one more observation to be made: $X_2$ admits three models with $q_{max} = 1$.
+This is a property that for CICYs is only observed at $h^{1,1}(X) \geq 6$, again emphasizing qualitative differences between the two classes of CY manifolds.
+Moreover, we can rest assured that the 33 models found on $X_2$ are new heterotic line bundle SLMs.
+Indeed, the Hodge pair (5,29) of $X_2$ does not appear in the CICY list, and while there are four polytopes in the Kreuzer-Skarke list with these Hodge numbers, they have not been used in the construction for SLMs \cite{Braun:2017feb,He:2013ofa}.